 There are two types of roof top tents.
 We call them the Soft Shell and Hard Shell roof top variants.

 - Soft Shell Roof Top Tents

-Only minimal bedding (in addition to the mattress) cannot be left in the tent while travelling,
+- Only minimal bedding (in addition to the mattress) can be left in the tent while travelling.